 Here’s a short description of the currently available enlisted scholarships:

-The Air Force ROTC (AFROTC) Professional Officer Course - Early Release Program (POC-ERP) offers active duty Air Force enlisted personnel an opportunity for an early release from active duty to enter AFROTC and receive a commission as an Air Force officer.
+Air Force ROTC (AFROTC) Professional Officer Course - Early Release Program (POC-ERP) offers active duty Air Force enlisted personnel an opportunity for an early release from active duty to enter AFROTC and receive a commission as an Air Force Officer.

 Members selected for the POC-ERP will separate from active duty, sign a contract with AFROTC and become full-time college students.
 The program is open to undergraduate degrees only.
 Upon completion of all degree and commissioning requirements, cadets are commissioned as second lieutenants and returned to active duty for a period of at least four years.